twilio/twilio-webchat-react-app/README.md

     2. `fileAttachment.maxSize` describes the max file size that customers can send (in bytes).
     3. `fileAttachment.acceptedExtensions` is an array describing the file types that customers can send.
 4. `transcript` allows you to enable and configure what chat transcripts your customers can received.
     1. `transcript.downloadEnabled` describes whether customers can download a transcript after a chat has been completed.
+This is disabled by default.
     2. `transcript.emailEnabled` describes whether customers can receive a transcript by email after a chat has been completed.
+This is disabled by default.
     3. `transcript.emailSubject` configures what email customers receive in the email subject when they request an emailed transcript.
     4. `transcript.emailContent` configures what email customers receive in the email body when they request an emailed transcript.